Into the Wild (film): Soundtrack

 The songs on the soundtrack were performed by Eddie Vedder, lead singer of Pearl Jam, and Jerry Hannan.
 Vedder won a Golden Globe for Best Original Song for the song "Guaranteed".
 The score was written and performed by Michael Brook and Kaki King.
 The music at the end of the theatrical trailer is "Acts of Courage" by X-Ray Dog, a company that supplies music for many movie trailers.
-Eddie Vedder said whilst writing the songs on the album "I spent three days giving him (Sean Penn) colors that I could paint with.
+Eddie Vedder said that while writing the songs on the album "I spent three days giving him (Sean Penn) colors that I could paint with.
 Different sounds.
 It would be pump organ and vocal, or it would be an uptempo song.
 I just gave him 25 minutes of music, stuff I felt that were colors on the palette.
 And I really didn't think anything was gonna come out of it.
 Maybe a little piece or something".

 Aftermath

 The abandoned and decaying bus on the Stampede Trail where McCandless died became a pilgrimage destination for fans.
-In the 1940s, a road crew had taken the bus to a remote trail in Denali Borough, Alaska, 30 miles (50 km) from the nearest town, according to Denali Borough Mayor, Clay Walker.
+In the 1940s, a road crew had taken the bus to a remote trail in Denali Borough, Alaska, 30 miles (50 km) from the nearest town, according to Denali Borough Mayor Clay Walker.
 Visitors had to cross the dangerous Teklanika River.
 In 2010, a Swiss woman drowned.
 In 2019, a newlywed Belarusian woman drowned in the swollen river on her way to the site.
 Five Italians were rescued in February 2020, with one suffering from severe frostbite, and a stranded Brazilian was rescued in April 2020.
 In total, 15 search and rescue operations for visitors were carried out between 2009 and 2017.

 On June 18, 2020, the bus was removed due to public safety concerns.
-It was air-lifted by a US army Chinook helicopter to an undisclosed location pending a decision about its final destination.
+It was air-lifted by a US Army Chinook helicopter to an undisclosed location pending a decision about its final destination.
 On September 24, 2020, the Museum of The North at the University of Alaska (Fairbanks) announced that it had become the permanent home of Magic Bus 142, to be restored for an outdoor exhibit.